Venus Retrograde, Part One: Whatever Happened to Common Sense?

 A Revolutionary Principle

-The notion of common sense means different things to different people, but is somehow not void for vagueness.
+The notion of common sense means different things to different people, but is somehow not void of vagueness.
 We might assume that the people who don’t understand the concept don’t have any of the stuff.
 Yet the concept is rarely discussed; for a real conversation, I had to seek the input of people more scholarly than myself.

 You may know that Common Sense was the title of a book by Thomas Paine, poet and friend of Ben Franklin, first published in early 1776.
 This was a tract encouraging independence of the colonies from England.
 History records this as one of the earliest serious intellectual presentations on the topic.
 Paine was saying that this is so simple, anyone should be able to understand it.